twome/mane/README.md

 The app should cache an index file of the locations of assets for all matchers from every patch's matchList, as looking through so many FS files will be very slow.
 It should also cache the contents of the assets in memory for repeated visits to pages with the same matchers.

-## Injecting patches' JS and CSS files into pages without the Mane browser extension

-Install Chrome extension [User Javascript & CSS](https://chrome.google.com/webstore/detail/user-javascript-and-css/nbhcbdghjpllgmfilhnhkllmkecfmpld) (it's a very dry name, but a well-designed and straightforward extension), which lets you add custom JS / CSS to any page, according to a text-based filter for which pages get which JS / CSS.

-To use this JS / CSS, go to any page in your browser, click the User Javascript & CSS button, click 'Add new' and then copy the contents of these files into the relevant panes.
-"UJS&CSS" will then automatically detect any time you visit a URL that is based on your current page's domain (eg "twitter.com"), and will add these files into the page.

 ## We use the work of:

 Icons made by <div><a href="https://www.flaticon.com/authors/google" title="Google">Google</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a> is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a></div>